 Changes to diet can help promote a balanced mind and healthy body, but in Roger’s case Wereables does not know where to begin.
 He sits down at his desk to request the advice of a university friend of his, now Archdeacon of Effenmont and author of several medical treatises.

 When Lord Snordwich sees that his younger son Fabyan is just a fussy as Roger was, he and Wereables are both quick to blame the boys’ nurse.

-His lordship has Sir Thomas dismiss the woman in disgrace.
+His lordship has Sir Thomas dismiss her.